Georges2003/Georges2003/README.md

 - 👋 Hi, I’m @Georges2003
 - 👀 I’m interested in computer engineering
-- 🌱 I’m currently learning english
+- 🌱 I’m currently enrolled in Bachelor of Science in Computer Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ...

 <!---